 • To get into a standing position with the barbell in front of your thighs, press your hips forward.

+Building muscular fitness through muscular endurance exercises is the foundation for a healthy and active lifestyle.
 Remember, though, that your goal with muscular endurance is simply to increase your capacity to handle whatever physical stress you're currently putting your body through.
-As long as you're doing that (and of course avoiding injury), then muscular endurance shouldn't be a problem for you.
+As long as you're doing muscular endurance exercises (and of course avoiding injury), then improving muscular endurance shouldn't be a problem for you.

 Yes: i do these workouts everyday